brabster/tw-site/src/pages/articles/2020-06-07-alpine-bash/index.md

 </div>

-So this annoying and trivial little problem catches me out oevery so often.
+So this annoying and trivial little problem catches me out every so often.
 I never remember what causes it!
-For context, it's usually when I'm working in Docker containers on a build.
+For context, it usually happens when I'm working in Docker containers on a build.

-Let's say we have a script like this:
+Let's say we have a script like this, saved as `bash-script.sh`:

 ```sh
 #!/bin/bash